What is Vapor Degreasing?

 Near-azeotropes, on the other hand, will fractionate (split) the two ingredients to a small degree as they boil.
 Although stable once equalized, the composition of the vapor and liquid phases are not exactly the same.
 One phase will be skewed greater with one component while the other phase will be greater in the second component.
 Due to this, there may be small differences in cleaning performance between the liquid and vapor phases.

-Now that you understand the terms, let’s look at the comparative advantages of an azeotrope versus azeotrope-like in vapor degreasing.
+Now that we understand the terms, let’s look at the comparative advantages of an azeotrope versus azeotrope-like in vapor degreasing.
 In a near-azeotrope system, you will probably get slightly better performance with soil in one phase or the other.
 This could be beneficial in the vapor phase if you are restricted from using immersion due to the sensitivity of components, materials, etc.

 Selecting and qualifying a vapor degreaser solvent is in itself an involved topic that we will cover in later papers.
-In short, you will need to identify a solvent that cleans your particular soil well, does not damage your parts if they are sensitive to solvent exposure, falls within your local environmental guidelines, and at the lowest possible toxicity.
+In short, you will need to identify a solvent that cleans your particular soil well, does not damage your parts if they are sensitive to solvent exposure, falls within your local environmental guidelines, and contains the lowest possible toxicity.
 Many companies are actively replacing n-propyl bromide (nPB) and Trichloroethylene (TCE) based solvents because of the high toxicity and risk factors, like cancer.

 What is the Best Location for a Vapor Degreaser?

-Never install a vapor degreaser in an area near open flames, ovens, or where arc welding is performed.
+Never install a vapor degreaser in an area near open flames, ovens, or areas where arc welding is performed.

 Process flow – It is always preferable to place the unit as close to the process area as possible to maintain flow integrity.
 However, this is dictated by facility layout and may not be possible.

 Ventilation – Since most vapor degreaser solvents commonly used today have vapors that are heavier than air, a floor draft that creates a laminar flow to carry or sweep the vapors is highly recommended.
+This is the only acceptable type of draft that should be occuring the immediate vicinity of the system.

-Pit Concerns – If the unit must be located in a recessed area or pit, a general rule of thumb is that if the pit is more than 2 feet deep, make provisions for it to be exhausted at a minimum rate of twice its air volume per minute.
+Pit Concerns – If the unit must be located in a recessed area or pit, a general rule of thumb is that if the pit is more than 2 feet deep, users should make provisions for it to be exhausted at a minimum rate of twice its air volume per minute.
 Ventilate at least 10 minutes before entering the pit area. (source: Baron Blakeslee, M-line Manual)

 What are the Key Operational Checks When Setting Up A New Vapor Degreaser?